NoahStolk/DevilDaggersSurvivalEditor/DOCUMENTATION.md

 ### Spawns buffer

 This is the only part of the file with a variable length.
 It represents the list of spawns.
-Each spawn buffer consists of 28 bytes that include the enemy type as a 32-bit integer and the delay value as a 32-bit floating point number.
+Each spawn buffer consists of 28 bytes that include the enemy type as a 32-bit signed integer and the delay value as a 32-bit floating point number.
 The other bytes in each of the spawn buffers seem to be the same for all of them and appear to have no meaning.

 These are the first 3 spawns in the original game: